Leonela27/Portfolio/README.md

-# Data Analysis Portfolio
+# Data Analysis Portfolio 📊

-Welcome to my Data Analysis Portfolio.
-This repository showcases a collection of data analysis projects that I have completed as part of my DataCamp bootcamp.
-Each project demonstrates different aspects of data analysis, from data cleaning and manipulation to statistical analysis and visualization.
+Welcome to my Data Analysis Portfolio!
+This repository showcases a collection of data analysis projects that I am currently completing as part of my ongoing [DataCamp](https://app.datacamp.com/) bootcamp.
+The portfolio features real-world projects in Python, which are designed around practical scenarios provided by the DataCamp platform.
+These projects highlight my skills in data cleaning, manipulation, statistical analysis, and visualization.

+In addition to the DataCamp projects, the portfolio includes Power BI projects that I developed during an intensive program with [4Go Academy](https://4goacademy.com/).
+These projects focus on creating interactive dashboards and insightful reports, demonstrating my capabilities in business intelligence and data visualization.

+Explore the projects to see how I've applied my data analysis skills in different contexts and settings.

-## Table of Contents
+## Table of Contents 📑

 - [About Me](#about-me)
 - [Python Projects](#python-projects)